KGeri201/AlarmClock/README.md

 It is a nearly one sided PCB.
 Unfortunatelly I had to make three GND-connections to the second site to make the design some sort of clean.

-Special thanks to the perfect dokumentation: [dereisl](https://github.com/dereisl/esp32-radio)
+Special thanks for the perfect dokumentation: [dereisl](https://github.com/dereisl/esp32-radio)

 ## Software
 **W**ork **i**n **P**rogress